cwrenhold/devc-nvim-commands/README.md

 # Usage

 To use this, you need to be in a directory which contains a devcontainer configuration.
-This script comes with several options:
+This script comes with several modes:

 ## Launching applications